Flags of the United States of Indonesia: Pasundan

 Two flags were used by the State of Pasundan.
-The first flag consisted of a bicolor flag of green and white and the other was three stripes of green, white, and green.
+The first flag consisted of a bicolor flag of white and green, the flag mostly used by pro independence and Pasundan People's Party sympatist and the other was three stripes of green, white, and green.

 South Sumatra

-The Second Dutch military intervention on 30 August 1948 resulted in the establishment of State of South Sumatra, and was incorporated to USI following the transfer of sovereignty on 27 December 1949.
+The Second Dutch military intervention on 30 August 1948 resulted in the establishment of State of South Sumatra, and was incorporated to RIS following the transfer of sovereignty on 27 December 1949.
 In 1949 the flag was adopted, it was a bicolor yellow and green.

+Great Dayak

+In 1947–1950 the State of Great Dayak had a flag, namely a horizontal line with three colors namely red, yellow and blue.

+Kotawaringin

+The Autonomous Community of Kotawaringin used the flag of the former Sultanate of Kotawaringin.
+Carried over by the Dutch during its intervention, it was used briefly for one year until its dissolution in the 1950s.